 PROJECT BACKGROUND DOCUMENTS

-Pūtake Whakatupu - Nov 24 Workshop Presentation
+Pūtake Whakatupu - Sept 25 Workshop Presentation

-A copy of the powerpoint presentation delivered at the Pūtake Whakatupu workshop series across Northland in November 2024.
+A copy of the powerpoint presentation delivered at the Pūtake Whakatupu workshop series across Northland in September 2025.

 Putake Whakatupu Workshop Report

-Pūtake Whakatupu - Opportunity Workshop Series Report
+Pūtake Whakatupu - Nov 24 Workshop Series Report

 Summary report from the workshop series held in November 2024.